How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Main result, strategy and motivation

-A finite polygonal tessellation of $W$ is a finite partition of $W$ into cells such that the border of each cell is an union of a finite number of segments and a part of the border of $W$ itself.
-A vertex of a tessellation is T-shaped if it is of degree three and two of the incident edges are aligned.
-A \emph{T-tessellation} is a polygonal tessellation such that : \begin{itemize} \item{All its inner vertices are T-shaped.} \item{No two segments are aligned.} \end{itemize}
+Let $W$ be a compact convex domain in the plane, with non-empty interior.
+A finite polygonal tessellation of $W$ is a finite partition of $W$ into convex sets with disjoint interiors, called \emph{cells}, such that the boundary of each cell is a union of a finite number of line segments, called (inner) \emph{edges} and parts of the boundary $\boundary$ of $W$ itself.
+A \emph{segment} is a maximal union of aligned and contiguous inner edges.
+A \emph{vertex} of a tessellation is T-shaped if it is of degree three and two of the incident edges are aligned, or if it is of degree one on the boundary of $W$.
+A \emph{T-tessellation} is a polygonal tessellation such that: \begin{itemize} \item{All vertices in $W$ are T-shaped.} \item{No two segments are aligned.} \end{itemize}